-waldorf-inspired experential learning
+waldorf-inspired experential Project learning

-a project-based, balanced, DEVELOPMENTALLY-APPROPRIATE, AND RHYTHMIC EXPERIENCE
+a project-based, balanced, DEVELOPMENTALLY-APPROPRIATE, AND RHYTHMIC Learning EXPERIENCE

 The Pulse of Our DayS